- Retrieving the value of a column

-Name of query created and run by SQLExec (the query name must be enclosed in quotes), or run by SQLExecWDR (with or without quotes).
+Name of the query created and executed with SQLExec (the name of the query must be enclosed in quotation marks) or executed with SQLExecWDR (with or without quotation marks).

-<List of operators>: Character strings (with or without quotes), separated by commas
+<List of operators>: Character strings, separated by commas

 List of control names or variable names that will be automatically associated with the corresponding columns of the query (up to 250).
 These operators are separated by commas.
 The order of these operators must correspond to the order of the query columns.